ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-As a first step, we use the [treeRepr()] function from the [macros]{.mod} module to show us the Nim tree structure of a boolean expression with an infix operator:
+As a first step, we use the [treeRepr()] function from the [macros] module to show us the Nim tree structure of a boolean expression with an infix operator: